Department for Business and Trade

 Baroness in Waiting (HM Household) (Whip)

-To ask the Secretary of State for Business and Trade, what recent progress his Department has made on negotiating a free-trade agreement with the US.
+To ask the Secretary of State for Business and Trade, what assessment he has made of the potential impact the UK-US trade deal on meat products sold in the UK.

 Douglas Alexander